 Did we need to turn our living room into a ball pit?
 Was it necessary to have a bouncy house in the backyard and hire a professional decorator?
-My wife’s answer to all these questions was a resounding yes, and since we have the unique system of each getting one vote and her breaking all ties, you can imagine where we landed.
+My wife’s answer to all these questions was a resounding yes, and since we have a unique system where each gets one vote and she breaks all ties, you can imagine where we landed.

 The party was a lot of fun, and Adley’s friends and their parents seemed to enjoy themselves.
 Overall, it was a success.
 That was seven months ago, and I only remember little bits and pieces.
 Turning two is a significant milestone, but it’s not a moment I cherish with my child.